Back

-The Pier Head Time Warp was an interactive video event at the Museum of Liverpool on Saturday the 15th Oct.
+The Pier Head Time Warp was an interactive video event by Re-Dock at the Museum of Liverpool on Saturday the 15th Oct.

 We were asked by the Museum of Liverpool to run an activity that would get people working creatively with archive video, so we invented a time machine.